BuddyForms/BuddyForms-Ultimate-Member/readme.txt

 == Changelog ==

+1.1
+* Fixed an issue if multiple forms used in different tabs with the same post type the tab default got broken
+* Changed the logic to add multi tab support
+* If form slug is posts the form conflicts with the default tab "posts" and only can be use with the option "Use Attached Page as Parent Tab and make this form a sub tab of the parent"
+* Fixed all issues reported by users
+* Add an admin notice to the form builder in the metabox and above the update form --> This form slug is "posts".
+This slug is reserved for the Ultimate Member Posts Tab.
+You can only Use Attached Page as Parent Tab and make this form a sub tab of the parent.
+Please check both options
+* Optimised and clean up the code

 = 1.0.4 =
-Freemius Integration
+* Freemius Integration

 = 1.0.3.1 =
-Fixed an issue with the dependencies management.
+* Fixed an issue with the dependencies management.
 If pro was activated it still ask for the free.
 Fixed now with a new default in the core to check if the pro is active.

 = 1.0.3 =
-Add dependencies management with tgm
+* Add dependencies management with tgm

 = 1.0.2 =
-fixed an issue with the user url structure rewrite.
+* fixed an issue with the user url structure rewrite.
 It only worked if the Profile Permalink Base was set to user.
 Should work now with all settings

 = 1.0.1 =
-Hooks rename session
+* Hooks rename session
-Add the buddyforms_metabox_class class to the postmetabox to make sure it get displayed.
+* Add the buddyforms_metabox_class class to the postmetabox to make sure it get displayed.
-Prevent Ultimate Member from flush rewrite roles with every page load.
+* Prevent Ultimate Member from flush rewrite roles with every page load.
-Add inline documentation
+* Add inline documentation
-Add a check if $buddyforms is an array to avoid undefined index issues There was an issue in the profile if the form slug has a "-" I have fixed this by add a global $bf_um_tabs to save the form slug without "-"
+* Add a check if $buddyforms is an array to avoid undefined index issues
+* There was an issue in the profile if the form slug has a "-" I have fixed this by add a global $bf_um_tabs to save the form slug without "-"
-Add new parameter to the list posts shortcode to display the correct posts.
-There was a issue displaying always the logged in user posts. code cleanup
+* Add new parameter to the list posts shortcode to display the correct posts.
+There was a issue displaying always the logged in user posts.
+* code cleanup

 = 1.0 =
 * Final Version